woongjoonchoi/OCW-and-MOCC/README.md

 # Opencourseware and MOOC
-This repo is a record of OCWs and MOOCs I've heard about.
+This repo is a record of OCWs and MOOCs I have taken.

 # List